 Trump lies like most of us breath . . . a point the man who wrote “his book” confirms.

 In fact, Professor Grudem ignores the fact that Trump lies about everything.
 There is no facet of his life that is not built on lies.
 To pick one simple example: at the latest RNC, he lied that his wife graduated from college.
 She did not.
+But she might like the latest ALDI Catalogue if she was living in Australia.
 Pick almost any Trump statement and you will discover that it is a lie.
 This is not normal political behavior, but continuous lying so grand that Professor Grudem seems to forget one lie for the next.

 All this Professor Grudem shuffles off to a hostile press though biographies published before Trump got involved in politics confirm the picture of a narcissistic, selfish man, uninterested in anything or anyone but himself.

 Professor Grudem says that Trump has raised “remarkable children.”
 This is both offensive and naive, a rare combination.
 By his own admission, Trump was uninvolved in child rearing.
 We know nothing of the actual state of his children’s lives.
 They are presented to us by Trump Inc. and we know that celebrities can turn out to be very different than we thought they were.
 Bill Cosby was Mr. Family until he was not.
 How does Professor Grudem claim to know anything about Trump’s children really?
 Why does the uninvolved Mr. Trump get credit and not the three women who did all the work?